knowit/kubernetes-workshop/docs/_docs/workshop/09-service.md

 ### Solution 1: Just do it

-- Change the version labels in the deployment file
+- Change the version labels in the deployment file you created in a earlier step
-- kubectl apply -f deployment.yaml ..
+- kubectl apply -f my_deployment.yaml
 - kubectl expose [pod-name]

  </div>